Information for parents/carers

 Here below courses for parents/carers which need to be booked in advance.
 We provide free crèches for families with children aged 6 months to 5 years attending our classes.

-Classes are run in partnership with Lewisham and Southwark College.
+Classes are run in partnership with Romain Designs, Lewisham and Southwark College.

-- Teaching Assistant Course, Level 1 and 2: for parents/carers who want to gain the knowledge needed to work as Teaching Assistant in a primary or secondary school.
-Classes are run in partnership with Learning Unlimited.
+Teaching Assistant Course, Level 1 and 2: for parents/carers who want to gain the knowledge needed to work as Teaching Assistant in a primary or secondary school.
+Classes are run in partnership with Romain Designs.

-What better wayto bond with your baby than baby massage sessions.
+Baby massage: What better way to bond with your baby than baby massage sessions.
 Our classes are run on a friendly and informal basis, giving parents the opportunity to learn the principles of developmental baby massage in a relaxed and sociable environment where lasting friendships are often made.